 While your insurance agent might offer assistance with your claim, insurance agents are trained to sell insurance.
 Agents usually have no experience analyzing coverage questions or adjusting claims.

 If your home is damaged by the forces associated with a hurricane, you need to contact all insurance carriers with whom you might have policies.
-Hurricanes pose a special type of hazard because they can unleash multiple types of forces on your home, such as wind, rain and flood water.
+Hurricanes pose a special type of hazard because they can unleash multiple types of forces on your home, such as wind, rain, and flood water.
 While rain and wind damage typically will be covered by your basic homeowners policy, flood damage will not be covered unless you have separate flood insurance.
-Homeowner often have to pursue multiple claims based on separate policies following a hurricane.
+Homeowners often have to pursue multiple claims based on separate policies following a hurricane.
 Since different insurers cover different risks, the process of navigating procedural requirements and deadlines when dealing with multiple carriers can prove complicated.
-If you have multiple policies, the best option is to notify all potential carriers promptly just so you do not fail to provide notice to a carrier who might provide coverage
+If you have multiple policies, the best option is to notify all potential carriers promptly just so you do not fail to provide notice to a carrier who might provide coverage.

 There are a number of other important steps to safeguard your post-hurricane property damage claim.
 Homeowners should take appropriate precautions to prevent further damage.
 This might mean sealing up broken out windows or using plastic or tarps on a roof with shingles that have been blown off.
 Prior to having the property inspected by an insurance adjuster or other expert sent by the insurance company, you should retain your own contractor who is experienced with hurricane property damage insurance claims.
 If you have a contractor inspect your home, you will be in a better position to assess the conclusions and damage estimates proposed by the insurance company’s expert.

 Insurance companies typically have provisions that provide a timeframe within which the insurer is contractually obligated to pay your claim.
-These provision typically provide a maximum time period for paying a policy after a settlement, appraisal or entry of judgment.
+These provision typically provide a maximum time period for paying a policy after a settlement, appraisal, or entry of judgment.